purcell/ac-inf-ruby/README.md

 `ac-inf-ruby` should now automatically be enabled in new `inf-ruby` sessions.

-Simply trigger auto-completion, and completion candidates supplied by nrepl should be displayed, with the "r" symbol on the right hand side of the completion pop-up.
+Simply trigger auto-completion, and completion candidates supplied by `inf-ruby` should be displayed, with the "r" symbol on the right hand side of the completion pop-up.

 [marmalade]: http://marmalade-repo.org